Beach House: 2008–2010: Devotion, Teen Dream and breakthrough

-Despite Teen Dream being leaked on the Internet at the near-end of 2009, it was later officially released through Sub Pop on January 26, 2010, becoming their first album release through the label, and was met with critical acclaim upon release.
+Despite Teen Dream being leaked on the Internet days after the release of "Norway", it was later officially released through Sub Pop on January 26, 2010, becoming their first album release through the label, and was met with critical acclaim upon release.
 It contains a re-recorded version of their 2008 single "Used to Be".
 The album's unitedly positive reception garnered the band a larger fan base, with Jay-Z and Beyoncé being spotted at the band's Coachella 2010 set.
 On February 1, 2010, the band released their Daytrotter Session EP, which features live renditions of four songs from Teen Dream.
 Of the success of the album and it being dubbed the group's "breakout" record by numerous publications, Legrand stated: "I see this as just another step in a direction.
 I would not want to say that 2010 will be our year, necessarily, I hope it’s just another year in which we do good work.
 I don’t want to be defined by this year, I want it to just be a beginning."
 The album was also included in the book 1001 Albums You Must Hear Before You Die.

 On August 24, 2010, the band released their six-track iTunes Session EP, featuring a new previously unreleased song, "White Moon", along with five renditions of songs from Teen Dream and "Gila".
 In October 2010, the band contributed a charity T-shirt for the Yellow Bird Project to raise money for the House of Ruth women's shelter in Maryland for victims of domestic violence.
 On December 16, 2010, the band released "I Do Not Care for the Winter Sun" on their website for free.
 The song was written and recorded in 2010 during a break between tours after they felt "incredibly grateful" to their fans.
+In 2011, the band revealed that they were planning on working on their fourth album, with Scally stating that, as soon as they finish going on tour for Teen Dream, they were going to "wait for the writing process [of their next album] to be really exciting and inspired".
+That same year, they revealed that they have already written a few songs for it while touring.